Overview of Toloka

 Input data is uploaded to Toloka in a TSV file.
 The tasks that are formed from this TSV file are sent out for completion simultaneously.
 This group of tasks is called a pool.
 You can get performers' responses in a TSV results file.

 An HTML page can display just one task, or multiple tasks.
 Putting multiple tasks on a page allows you to:

-Set a lower price per task.
-The user is paid for completing the entire set (this means that the task price can be lower than the minimum rate of $0.01).
+Reduce costs.
+The performer is paid for completing the entire task page (this means that the task price can be lower than the minimum rate of $0.01).

 Controlling the quality of responses

-Allow you to set quality criteria and to assign tasks only to those who meet these criteria.
+You can set quality criteria so that tasks are assigned only to performers who meet these criteria.

-Examples: “If the percent of correct responses in the pool is less than 60%, block project access”, or “If the user skipped 5 tasks in a row, suspend access to the pool”.
+Examples: “If the percent of correct responses in the pool is less than 60%, block project access”, or “If the performer skipped 5 tasks in a row, suspend access to the pool”.

-Allows you to manually check tasks and reject responses with poor quality.
-Rejected tasks are not paid.
+You can manually check tasks and reject responses with poor quality.
+Rejected tasks are not paid for.